Galveston, Texas, USA

 - Chas.
 Daferner, Publisher, Galveston, Texas.

 Charles Daferner, publisher, stationer and bookstore-owner, Galveston, Texas was born about 1872 in Germany.
-In 1940, he was 68 years old and living in Galveston with his wife, Thresa, and son.
-Daferner published local topographicals which W.A & Co., H.E. printed as private mailing cards in Germany.
-Later, Daferner had divided-back Post Cards stone-lithographed in Germany1.
+In 1940, he was 68 years old and living in Galveston with his wife, Theresa, and son Charles A. Daferner published local topographicals which W.A & Co., H.E. printed as private mailing cards in Germany.
+Later, Daferner had divided-back postcards stone-lithographed in Germany1.
 The Albertype Company, Brooklyn, N.Y.
 Printed Daferner’s Souvenir of Galveston, Texas…The Sea Wall City book of photo-gravures.
 In 1917 Congressman Daniel E. Garrett, entered into the Congressional Record dozens of telegrams and letters he received from his constituents, both for and against conscription.
 One of them was a telegram in favour of conscription from Daferner.

 George Dahl, Molde, Norway